AndreRijo/TPCH-Client/README.md

 ### Preparing PotionDB for TPC-H

-Please check the instructions in [PotionDB's github page](https://github.com/AndreRijo/potionDB/tree/remoteOp) on how to start PotionDB.
+Please check the instructions in [PotionDB's github page](https://github.com/AndreRijo/potionDB) on how to start PotionDB.
 It is recommended to read its full README before proceding further with PotionDB's TPC-H client.

-[This section in particular](https://github.com/AndreRijo/potionDB/tree/remoteOp#Running-multiple-instances-of-PotionDB) explains how to run 5 instances of PotionDB that are ready for TPC-H benchmarking.
+[This section in particular](https://github.com/AndreRijo/potionDB#Running-multiple-instances-of-PotionDB) explains how to run 5 instances of PotionDB that are ready for TPC-H benchmarking.
 Make sure to start those 5 instances before attempting to start the client and wait until a message similar to this one shows up in every instance:

 ```
 PotionDB started at port 8087 with ReplicaID 23781
 ```

-Make sure to use the Docker image provided at andrerj/potiondb (for Eurosys reviewers, andrerj/potiondb:vldb).
+Make sure to use the Docker image provided at andrerj/potiondb.
-If for some reason you do not want to do so, please check on [PotionDB's github page](https://github.com/AndreRijo/potionDB/tree/remoteOp) for other options which may fit you.
+If for some reason you do not want to do so, please check on [PotionDB's github page](https://github.com/AndreRijo/potionDB) for other options that may fit you.

 ## PotionDB's TPC-H Client setup